Wortex17/Swashbucklers/Rulebook/Standard Trials & Tests.md

 ## About Trials
 A trial describes a character's action or interaction with variable outcome.
 Examples are attacking, picking a lock, trying to run, persuading other characters and casting magical spells can be described as trials.
-All Trials can be broken down to a set of standard tests and some ìoperationsî, not unlike mathematical operations, that combine them.
+All Trials can be broken down to a set of standard tests and some ‚Äúoperations‚Äù, not unlike mathematical operations, that combine them.
 The result of a trial can either be numeric, with a value, or boolean, with a state of success or failure.
-Trials are notated as terms similar to expressions in mathematics or informatics - but donít worry, it will not be that hard!
+Trials are notated as terms similar to expressions in mathematics or informatics - but don‚Äôt worry, it will not be that hard!

 ## Trial Notation
 An example for a trial expression is the following: